SP Record Picker Docs

 Overview

-directive is an AngularJS component that provides an enhanced reference field selector for ServiceNow Service Portal applications.
+The snRecordPicker directive is an AngularJS component that provides an enhanced reference field selector for ServiceNow Service Portal applications.
 It creates a searchable dropdown that allows users to select records from a specified table in ServiceNow.

 Features